• Home

 What types of IBC Agitators are available?

+IBC mixers come in a range of designs.
+Bridge mount IBC mixers feature a welded stainless steel bridge, which fits exactly over the top of a standard IBC tote tank, and holds the mixer snugly in place.
+The FluidPro DM-10 Series IBC Mixer features a secure bridge mount for efficient agitation within a tank.
 Smaller IBC mixers are suitable for low viscosity liquids.
 Often times, these are smaller agitators that screw to the bung opening of your IBC tote tank, via a welded metal bung adaptor that holds the mixer in place.
 FluidPro’s DM-60 Series IBC Mixer is a small pneumatic agitator ideal for low viscosity projects and applications.

 How much does an IBC Tote Mixer weigh?